 PaperClay Products supplies cellulose fibre for making paperclay, papier-mache, and hand-made paper.
 Here you can find information on using our PaperClay Products cellulose fibres to make your own paperclay, papier-mache, and hand-made paper.

 You can also order our PaperClay Products cellulose fibre which will be sent by courier straight to your address.

 PaperClay Products make extremely fine cellulose fibre by grinding recycled newsprint paper to 20,000th and 30,000th of one inch.
 This produces long but very thin fibres of cellulose in a fluff form that can be used straight out of the bag for making paperclay, papier-mache, hand-made paper and numerous other uses.
 We then compress and package the product so you can use it straight out of the bag.
 We sell two grades of Paperclay Product:

 PCP 20 Fine (20,000th inch (.001mm))which is for normal use E.G. paperclay, paper and papiermaking.

-Our PaperClay Products cellulose fibres have been throughly tested and have been certified as non toxic and non hazadous but we advise wearing a paper mask when mixing to avoid any irritation.
+Our PaperClay Products cellulose fibres have been thoroughly tested and have been certified as non toxic and non hazardous but we advise wearing a paper mask when mixing to avoid any irritation.

 Ross on Wye